noisefloors/www/content/blog/2020/dark-mode/index.md

 ## Implementation

 It's time to dive into code.
-During this exercise, we will:
+During this exercise, we will do the following:

 1. Detect whether a visitor has set their preferred color-scheme